ryuichi-maeda/ROS-TCP-Endpoint/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+## About this repository

+This repository has forked from [Unity-Technologies/ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint)

+I updated to destory running nodes with ros-tcp-endpoint when changing Unity scenes.

+This repository is used to connect [ROS2-TMS-for-Construction](https://github.com/irvs/ros2_tms_for_construction) and Unity projects.

 ## Introduction

 [ROS](https://www.ros.org/) package used to create an endpoint to accept ROS messages sent from a Unity scene using the [ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) scripts.